Kevin Volpp

 Kevin G. Volpp is an American behavioral economist and Mark V. Pauly President's Distinguished Professor at the University of Pennsylvania’s Perelman School of Medicine and the Wharton School.
-He is the Director of the Penn Center for Health Incentives & Behavioral Economics (CHIBE)..
+He is the Director of the Penn Center for Health Incentives & Behavioral Economics (CHIBE).

 Education

 Volpp earned his bachelor’s degree magna cum laude in biology from Harvard and was a Rotary Scholar at Freie Universitat in Berlin, Germany.
 He earned an MD from the University of Pennsylvania’s Perelman School of Medicine and a PhD from the Wharton School from the graduate group in Applied Economics and Managerial Science.

 Appointments

-Volpp is the Division Chief of the Health Policy Division of the Department of Medical Ethics and Health Policy at the Perelman School of Medicine.
+Volpp is the Director of the Center for Health Incentives and Behavioral Economics and Scientific Lead of the American Heart Association Health Care by Food Initiative.
+Previously, he served as the Division Chief of Health Policy with the Department of Medical Ethics and Health Policy at the Perelman School of Medicine.
 For 20 years, he also served as an attending physician at the Philadelphia VA Medical Center and worked as a part-time primary care clinician and hospitalist.